roman-milk/roman-milk.github.io/lilac-hot-18-horny-relentless.md

+===

- ****** Lilac's 18yo Friend: Stacy's Trip ****** byNonStopFunGuy© The power came back on outside at some point, restoring some dim light to the room.
+The power came back on outside at some point, restoring some dim light to the room.
 I took advantage of it, pushing Stacy onto her fours, climbing behind her hot young ass.
 She had a round butt, with a bit of flesh on it, but it looked delicious, like two half-moons in the dim light.
 I could even make out the beads of sweat and juices on her buttcheeks.

  But as I moved to fuck her doggy-style, the girl whimpered, moving her pelvis away from me, reaching back with a hand.
 "No, here," she spat at me, with a rushed, urgent tone, "fuck my ass -- can you please fuck my ass?"
 I hadn't fucked an ass for a long time, and I guess I hesitated, because that is what she really wanted.
 "I wanna be dirty -- make me your dirty slut, baby -- stick your dick in my ass, please!"